MatheusAraujoSouza/Apache-beam-Road-map/TRANSFORMATION/transformations.md

 By using the lifecycle methods, we have more control over the processing of elements in a PCollection.
 This can be useful for scenarios where we need to track state or perform additional processing before and after processing each element.

+## GroupByKey

+"GroupByKey is a Beam transform for processing collections of key/value pairs.
+It’s a parallel reduction operation, analogous to the Shuffle phase of a Map/Shuffle/Reduce-style algorithm.
+The input to GroupByKey is a collection of key/value pairs that represents a multimap, where the collection contains multiple pairs that have the same key, but different values.
+Given such a collection, you use GroupByKey to collect all of the values associated with each unique key."

 references:
 https://beam.apache.org/documentation/programming-guide/#applying-transforms